ipython/ipyparallel/docs/source/details.rst

 ********

 Just about anything in Python is pickleable.
 The one notable exception is objects (generally functions) with *closures*.
-Closures can be a complicated topic, but the basic principal is that functions that refer to variables in their parent scope have closures.
+Closures can be a complicated topic, but the basic principle is that functions that refer to variables in their parent scope have closures.

 An example of a function that uses a closure: